Experienced a pay cut? Here’s what to do next:

 “The earlier you start, the easier it is to build a sizable nest egg,” she says.

-A recent study by T. Rowe Price Retirement Plan Services showed that just 30 percent of millennials are signing up for their company’s 401(k) plans when they aren’t auto-enrolled, and the average young worker isn’t contributing the recommended 10 to 15 percent of their income to the plan.
+Many millennials may not be signing up for their company’s 401(k) plans when they aren’t auto-enrolled, and some may not be contributing the recommended percentage of their income to the plan.
 Not contributing to your 401(k) in your twenties might also mean that you miss out on matching money from your employer.
-A study by Aon Hewitt found that 40 percent of millennials aged 20 to 29 weren’t fully taking advantage of their company’s matching contributions since they weren’t contributing enough themselves.
+Many millennials may also not be fully taking advantage of their company’s matching contributions.
 Add this to your list of retirement savings mistakes to avoid.
 Why turn down matching money?

 While you might feel older, wiser and more mature when you hit your 30s, you may still be making some retirement planning mistakes.